-The following services are not regulated by the Board of Barbering and Cosmetology, even though they may be performed by a Board licensee in a salon or barbershop setting.
-The Board does not establish any specific sanitation, training, or minimum competency standards for these services, and licensees cannot lead consumers to believe they have been licensed by the Board to provide them.
+The services listed below are not regulated by the Board of Barbering and Cosmetology, even if they are performed by a Board licensee in a licensed salon or barbershop.
+The Board does not set sanitation, training, or minimum competency standards for these services, and licensees cannot lead consumers to believe they have been licensed by the Board to provide them.
 Before you have any of these services done, find out what type of training the individual has received, and ask for references.

 CAUTION: With unregulated services, you may not always get the results you want.

-The Board does not regulate the application of permanent cosmetics, body piercing, and tattooing, however, effective January 1, 1998, Assembly Bill 186 (Brown, Chapter 742, Statutes of 2007, Health and Safety Code) established sterilization guidelines and requires county health departments to conduct annual inspections of establishments offering these services.
-This law requires that practitioners are required to register with their local county health departments.
+The Board does not regulate permanent cosmetics, body piercing, or tattooing; however, State law establishes sterilization guidelines and requires county health departments to inspect establishments offering these services every year.
+This law requires practitioners to be registered with their local county health departments.

-Individuals who provide aroma or massage therapy are not regulated by the Board but must comply with applicable local regulations.
+Individuals who provide aromatherapy or massage therapy are not regulated by the Board, but must comply with applicable local regulations.

 If you are unhappy with the services you received, first discuss your concerns with the operator, manager, or owner of the salon or barbershop.
 Many complaints can be quickly resolved this way, and you may be given a refund or corrective services at no cost.
 However, you should be aware that many individuals in the beauty industry are independent contractors who rent booth space from the salon or barbershop owner.
-Because these operators are not employees, the salon or barbershop owner may not have control over the quality of the services rendered or the authority to demand that they provide a refund.
+Because these operators are not employees, the shop owner may not have control over the quality of the services rendered or have the authority to demand that an operator refund a customer’s money.

-NOTE: The Board cannot recommend a business or product or resolve "buyer’s remorse."
+NOTE: The Board cannot recommend a business or product or resolve instances of "buyer’s remorse."

+Barbering and cosmetology services should not be painful.
+You should report any side effects or unpleasant experiences associated with a service to your operator and to the Board immediately.
 If you are injured by any licensee of the Board, discuss what happened with the operator and salon or barbershop owner.
 Take photographs of the injury and have another professional look at it to provide independent confirmation.
-Seek medical attention if necessary, and always file a complaint with the Board of Barbering and Cosmetology (see the following).
+Seek medical attention, if necessary, and always file a complaint with the Board of Barbering and Cosmetology.

-If you feel that a barber, cosmetologist, manicurist, or other licensee has violated state health and safety guidelines, call the Department of Consumer Affairs’ Consumer Information Center at 800/952-5210 and request a complaint form.
-Complaint forms are also available online on the Board’s web site.
-Board representatives will review your complaint and determine the appropriate course of action to resolve the issue and/or obtain salon/barbershop/operator compliance with the laws and regulations.
-You may also file a complaint to report unlicensed activity, false advertising, or fraud.
+If you feel that a barber, cosmetologist, manicurist, or other licensee has violated State health and safety guidelines, call the Department of Consumer Affairs’ Consumer Information Center at (800) 952-5210 and request a complaint form.
+Complaint forms are also available online on the Board’s Web site at www.barbercosmo.ca.gov.
+Board representatives will review your complaint and determine the appropriate course of action.
+You may also file a complaint to report unlicensed activity, false advertising or fraud.

 This publication may be copied if:

-(1) The meaning of copied text is not changed or misrepresented.
+- The meaning of text is not changed or misrepresented.

-(2) Credit is given to the Department of Consumer Affairs' Board of Barbering and Cosmetology.
+- Credit is given to the Board of Barbering and Cosmetology.